weiyuwang2024/vibecoding/transcripts.md

 Ad-hoc prompts are the most commonly used context when talking to your Coding Agent.
 They can be different things like:
-- What you type in the chat window when talking to your AI helper
+- What you type in the chat window when talking to your AI Agent
 - Code files from your project that the AI can read and understand
 - Whole folders of code that the AI can look through and work with
 - Web links to documentation or other helpful resources online

 These ad-hoc prompts let your Agent understand what you're working on right now and give you the best solution for your specific situation.

-All the popular Coding Agents we can use today support these three kinds of prompts
+All the popular Coding Agents we can use today support these three kinds of prompts.
+However, most of developers are only using ad-hoc prompts.
+Leveraging global prompts and predefined prompts will save time and reduce inconsistent results.

 ---